Bankruptcy Trial Lawyers for Adversary Cases in Southern California

 Skilled in Negotiation of Adversaries with Chapter 7 Trustees

 When creditors, debtors and interested parties have disputes in Chapter 7 bankruptcy, they often involve negotiation and litigation with the Chapter 7 Trustee.
 Our familiarity with Chapter 7 trustees allows us to develop appropriate strategies to resolving disputes in bankruptcy.
 We understand the incentives of a chapter 7 trustee in the Inland Empire and Southern California.
 We have represented, litigated against, negotiated with and served on the Board of the Inland Empire Bankruptcy Forum with Chapter 7 trustees, including:

 - Lynda T. Bui

 - Steven M. Speier

 - Robert S. Whitmore

 Contact a Riverside Bankruptcy Adversary Attorney Today

 Creditors, debtors and trustees have important rights and duties in bankruptcy court.
-If you are facing a bankruptcy adversary proceeding matter, it is critical to protect your rights and speak to an experienced and creative bankruptcy litigator right away.
+If you are facing a bankruptcy adversary proceeding or contested matter, it is critical to protect your rights and speak to an experienced and creative bankruptcy litigator right away.
 The time limitations to file an adversary proceeding are very short in bankruptcy court, and those rules can be strictly enforced, so call Talkov Law today at (951) 888-3300 or contact us online for a free analysis of your situation.